liufuyang/liufuyang.github.io/_posts/tensorflow/2017-04-01-just-another-tensorflow-beginner-guide-3.markdown

 ## About using GPU

 To setup a GPU working on your Ubuntu system, you can follow [this guide](https://medium.com/towards-data-science/building-your-own-deep-learning-box-47b918aea1eb).
-With a GPU doing the calculation, the training speed on GPU for this demo code is **10 times** faster than my Mac 15-inch laptop.
+With a GPU doing the calculation, the training speed on GPU for this demo code is **40 times** faster than my Mac 15-inch laptop.(For one epoch, it takes 100+ seconds on CPU, 3 seconds on GPU)

 ```
 I tensorflow/core/common_runtime/gpu/gpu_device.cc:885] Found device 0 with properties: